SophieChenly/Text-Based_Adventure_Game/README.md

-# **Snake**
+# **Text-based Adventure Game**

-I want to make an application that runs *Snake*, where the user controls a snake to move around a 2D space collecting food.
-With each piece of food consumed, the snake will grow in size.
-The snake cannot touch itself or the boundaries of the game.
-The goal of the game is to fill the whole screen with snake.
+I want to make a text-based adventure game.

-I hope to allow the user to make their own snake, name it, and give it a colour.
-Once created, the snake will be added to a log where the user can select their snake to play the same snake in the future.
+I hope to create a text-based simulation that offers branching choices for the player to select to continue the story.
+I want to add a save function where the user can save their progress and select their save file from a list of saves to continue their game.
 ## Application details:

-- This application would allow the user to play the game *Snake*
+- This application would allow the user to play an adventure game, where items can be picked up and stored in a list in order to be used later in the run.
-- People who want to play the *Snake* will use this application
+- People who want to play an adventure game will use this application
-- This project is of interest to me because I have a personal goal of creating a *Snake* game in every programming language I could.
+- This project is of interest to me because I enjoy playing games, and I love writing stories.

 ## User Stories

-- As a user, I want to be able to play the game *Snake*
+- As a user, I want to be able to play an adventure game with different choices and branching storylines.
-- As a user, I want to create my own snake with a unique colour and name
-- As a user, I want to add my snake to a list of created snakes, and be able to select my snake to play as in the game
+- As a user, I want to be able to add items into my inventory to use in the game.
-- As a user, I want to see my score as I am playing the game, and after I win or lose the game.
+- As a user, I want to be able to win or lose the game.
-- As a user, I want to be able to see the high scores of my snake.
+- As a user, I want to be able to save my progress in the game.